cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 println($"$ITEM_COAL ${vault1.@coal}");      // As formattable literal
 printflush(message1);
 ```
 Built-in icon constants are defined in the global scope.
-User defined constants, parameters and variables in the global scope must not use identifiers used by these constants.
+User-defined constants, parameters, and variables in the global scope must not use identifiers used by these constants.

 The list of all existing icons is quite huge:

-<details><summary>Show full list of Mindustry block icons.</summary>
+<details><summary>Show a full list of Mindustry block icons.</summary>

 * `BLOCK_ADDITIVE_RECONSTRUCTOR`
 * `BLOCK_AFFLICT`